HERITAGE PLACES

 Over £200k Lottery Funding Gets New ABC Heritage Places Project Underway

-At our starting point for Heritage Places, we secured an initial award of £238,798 from The National Lottery Heritage Fund to develop a 10 year Heritage Strategy.
+At our starting point for Heritage Places Strategic Initative, we secured an initial award of £238,798 from The National Lottery Heritage Fund to develop a 10 year Heritage Strategy in Autumn 2024.

-The proposed 10 Year Heritage Strategy will enable us to develop a fully costed and prioritised plan for investment and enable a sustainable future for our heritage.
+The proposed 10 Year Heritage Strategy enabled us to develop a fully costed and prioritised plan for investment and enable a sustainable future for our heritage.
 This will ensure that our diverse heritage and character is protected and enhanced for the enjoyment of both current and future generations.

 We believe that heritage has the ability to create connections between people and communities, improve places and create a Borough of choice for investors, visitors and local residents.
 As part of our approach to Heritage Places, we are encouraging everyone from across the Borough to contribute to shaping the future of heritage.